COSS-India/observe/README.md

    NEXTAUTH_URL=http://localhost:3000
    ```

+   Note: For multi-organization operations (list/create/delete across orgs), `GRAFANA_API_KEY` must have Grafana Server Admin permissions.
+With an Org Admin key, only the current organization is accessible and updatable.

 3. **For production deployment:**
    - Set environment variables in your deployment platform (Vercel, Netlify, etc.)
    - Update `BACKEND_URL` to your production backend URL